jamesheald/COIN/README.md

 ### Inferring internal representations of the COIN model fit to adaptation data

 When performing multiple runs of a simulation using parameters fit to data, each run of the simulation can be assigned a weight based on how well it explains the data.
-In general, these weights will not be equal.
-However, they can be equal, as weights are reset when runs are resampled in particle filtering.
+In general, these weights will not be equal, although they can be as weights are reset when runs are resampled in particle filtering.
 To generate a set of weighted runs, set the model parameters to their maximum likelihood estimates, pass the data to the model via the adaptation property and call the run_COIN method.
 Use the resultant weights to average inferences across runs.

 ### Using adaptation data to assign weights to runs